pranshuuuu/new/README.md

 ## What's next for Krypton

-Due to the time constraint of the hackathon, many things were accomplished only till half way.
+Due to the time constraint of the project, many things were accomplished only till half way.
 These include :

 - Unique Digital Cards: We are planning to build a feature where every user will be able to access a digital card that features all their acheivements based on their current and previous investments.